neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

     swap(array[k], array[k'])
 ```

-Despite it's simplicity, it reliably selects a permutation of the original array in a uniform manner (assuming your random function for choosing a number between each $[0, k]$ is unbiased).
+Despite its simplicity, it reliably selects a permutation of the original array in a uniform manner (assuming your random number function is unbiased).

-To perform shuffling for this project, a slight variation of the original algorithm is used.
-Whereas the original Fisher-Yates always executes a shuffle for each element, the variation used here only performs swaps probabilitically.
-A swap happens $P$ amount of the time ($P=1$ means we always swap, $P=0$ means we never swap).
+To conduct the array shuffling for this project, a slight variation of the original algorithm was used.
+Whereas the original Fisher-Yates always executes a shuffle for each element, the variation used here only performs swaps probabilistically.
+Swaps happen $P$ amount of the time ($P=1$ means we always swap, $P=0$ means we never swap).
 In pseudocode:

 ```Python
 for k = (array.length - 1) to k = 0: